-One of the great things about not having a company or a farm to run is that I’ve been reading a new book every week or two.
-I’ll save the fiction reviews for Goodreads, but I think a few of them are worth writing about here.
+One of the great things about no longer having a company or a farm to run is that I’ve been reading a new book every week or two.
+I’ll save the fiction reviews for Goodreads, but a few of them are worth writing about here.

 I’ve worked at giant companies where everything was so hierarchical and top-down that if the employees wanted to get anything cross-functional done, they basically had to bribe co-workers from other departments with favors or after-work drinks.
 I have also worked at a tiny start-up where everyone worked on everything, all ideas were considered, and we moved extremely fast.
 I knew we used tools like Trello and Asana and Google Docs, but I discovered after the fact that I didn’t have the vocabulary to talk about why we did it that way.
-When people threw terms around like waterfall or agile, I just kind of shrugged and made a mental note to google the terms at some point.
-Instead, a friend suggested I read Lean UX, and I’m really glad I did.
+When people threw terms around like waterfall or agile, I googled them, but never really understood the history or meaning behind these words.
+When I mentioned this gap in my understanding, a friend suggested I check out the Agile Manifesto and read Lean UX, and I’m really glad I did.

 One of the hardest things about stepping up from my back-office analyst roles to client-facing executive roles was learning to sell.
-My method of selling was to learn everything I could about a problem, then walk into a conference room and tell my prospective client everything that they were doing wrong, and why.
-I’d deliver a fully-fleshed out plan to fix it, then walk away, while my co-workers looked on in horror.
-I think we were all surprised to discover that this worked about 70% of the time.
+My method of selling was to learn everything I could about a problem, then walk into a conference room and drop a knowledge bomb on my prospective client.
+I’d deliver a fully-fleshed out analysis of what they were doing well, what they were doing wrong, and a plan to fix it, then shake hands and walk away.
+I think this approach terrified my co-workers, who were afraid I’d offend the client.
+We were all a little surprised to discover that my approach worked about 75% of the time.
 But why?

 In my mind, sales people are supposed to be annoyingly nice, calling all the time, bothering people, never taking no for an answer.
 I, on the other hand, encouraged clients to tell me no. I considered myself the anti-sales guy.
 This dissonance of disliking sales yet having to sell, and yet somehow having it work out… it was a problem for me.
 I couldn’t wrap my head around what was happening.
-So, I decided to face my fears head on and learn to be the best darn sales guy I could be.
+So, I decided to face things head on and be the best darn sales guy I could be.
+I made an effort to be friendly and bought lunches and emailed interesting articles…and I sold nothing.
+What was I doing wrong?

-I asked my friend Alex Boyd, CEO of RevenueZen.com, to suggest some books that would help me learn to be one of those nice but annoying sales people.
+I asked my friend Alex Boyd, CEO of RevenueZen.com, to suggest some books that would help me learn how to finally be one of those nice but annoying sales people.
 Instead, he told me to read The Challenger Sale.
-What I found was not a how-to guide to bug people, but a framework (sense a theme?) that helped me understand why I hated most sales styles, yet my own no-nonsense style was working.
+What I found was not a how-to guide to bug people, but hard data that helped me understand why my no-nonsense style had worked, while my overly-friendly style had failed.

 OK, so I know the last two were business books, and this is a book about what Barbara Kingsolver ate for a year.
 I promise, there’s a reason for this.